HMO702 - Advanced Optometric Studies 2

 Must be enrolled in D302 Bachelor of Vision Science/Master of Optometry or H710 Master of Optometry

-Two x 2 hours of problem-based learning seminars, 3 x 2 hours of clinical skills practicals, 1 hour ophthalmic dispensing workshop, 1 x 2 hours of team-based learning seminar and up to 10 hours of supporting classes per week for 10 weeks of trimester.
+Two x 2 hours of problem-based learning seminars, 3 x 2 hours of clinical skills practicals, 1 x 2 hours ophthalmic dispensing workshop, 1 x 2 hours of team-based learning seminar and up to 10 hours of supporting classes per week for 10 weeks of trimester.
+1 x 8 hours of Transition to Clinical Practice workshop, 2 x 20 hours of clinical placements and 3 x 4.5 hours of ophthalmology placements across trimester.

 In this unit students will further develop and demonstrate their capacity to apply knowledge of the physical and biomedical sciences and the professional and business practices underpinning optometry in the clinical setting.